ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    **Key management:**
    The key required for encryption / decryption at different process of an application would be maintained in database and TPM.
-   TPM  – it will hold the DB encryption and decryption key.
+   TPM  â€“ it will hold the DB encryption and decryption key.
-   DB 	– it will hold the pre-registration symmetric key.
+   DB 	â€“ it will hold the pre-registration symmetric key.
-        – it will also hold the Registration packet public key.
+        â€“ it will also hold the Registration packet public key.

    **REST Service integration Authentication:**
    When application is having online connectivity, it may need to push and pull the packet and the respective status from server.
 Whenever communication happening with online services the OAuth token need to be generated and should be attached to the header of the http request.
-To generate the OAuth token the client secret key / login user id / password would be passed to the ‘Login’ REST service.
+To generate the OAuth token the client secret key / login user id / password would be passed to the â€˜Loginâ€™ REST service.
 If success it will provide us the valid OAuth token in the http response.
 The same token would be passed during rest of REST service communication.

 **System Prerequisites:**
 ***
-   •CPU - Dual Core Processor - 2GHZ
+   â€¢CPU - Dual Core Processor - 2GHZ
-   •Ram – 8 GB
+   â€¢Ram â€“ 8 GB
-   •Local Storage Disk Space – 500 GB
-   •5 USB 2.0 ports or equivalent hub.
+   â€¢Local Storage Disk Space â€“ 500 GB â€¢5 USB 2.0 ports or equivalent hub.
-   •Physical machine with TPM facility.
+   â€¢Physical machine with TPM facility.

 **Data Setup:**
 ***